gloveboxes/prompt_flow_workshop/docs/workshop.md

 # Prompt Flow Workshop

-This workshop demonstrates how to use Prompt Flow to create a chatbot that is grounded with product and customer information.
+This workshop shows how to use Prompt Flow to create a chatbot that is grounded with product and customer information.
 You'll learn how to:

 1. Create a Prompt Flow.
 1. Create a RAG pattern (Retrieval, Augmentation, Generation) to ground the chatbot with context.